xaviergenelin/Data-Channel-Prediction/README.md

 # Load Data w/Automation

 Before doing our analysis, we need to load in the data and do some data manipulation.
-Since we are only looking at the world data channel, we’ll filter the dataset on this channel and create a new variable for the weekday from the columns `weekday_is_*`.
+Since we are only looking at the World data channel, we’ll filter the dataset on this channel and create a new variable for the weekday from the columns `weekday_is_*`.
 After filtering and creating the weekday variable, we’ll remove the columns that went into creating